 While intriguing, if longwinded, in its 2000 expanded release, this album’s original 1970 version is a true live classic.

 As I get into my forties, one of the more depressing signposts of middle-aged obsolescence is the plethora of “Deluxe Editions” and “20th Anniversary releases of my favourite albums.
-There are some treats to be had.
+Still, there are some treats to be had.
 “In Utero” and “The Downward Spiral” had superb remasters and remixes, while “Definitely Maybe” was the perfect collection of the original album and all the B-sides that made Oasis such a phenomenon way back then.

 I mention all this because “Live at Leeds” could be argued as an exception to the rule.
 It’s an album that in its current incarnation stretches over two hours, including a full live rendition of “Tommy”, monologues to the crowd and performances of “Tattoo”, “Happy Jack” and “Heaven and Hell”.
 It’s epic in its scope, and impressive, sure, but felt sprawling and hard to get into at first.